Delmonicos/charger-node/Web3-Grant/milestone2/Article.md

 # How blockchain can ease electromobility

 Electromobility is essential element in energy transition and sustainable city, and it is an unmissable element in transport sector evolution.
 Electromobility allows the synergy between ecological, social, and technical values.
-Europe have a strong will to support and help the electric car market development.
+Europe has a strong will to support and help the electric car market development.
 Thanks to European Government actions it is now commonly accepted that only electric vehicles will be sold by vendors in few years.
 But passing from gas vehicles to electric vehicles is not as easy as it seems.
 Most people are not convinced by electromobility due to the difficulty to find a charging station, to the lack of transparency regarding charging session price and to the charging time.
 Therefore, facilitate electromobility development will pass by optimizing infrastructures and increasing the number of public charging spots.